Mellanox Technologies (MLNX) Q4 2016 Results - Earnings Call Transcript

 Thank you, Jacob.
 We are pleased with our 2016 results that delivered another year of growth.
 We are proud that our three-year revenue CAGR equals 30%.
 This demonstrates the growth in the markets that we are serving as the growth of data continues to accelerate.

-In addition to our InfiniBand and Ethernet NIC's business, we have four growth engines which are Spectrum Ethernet switch, LinkX cables and transceivers, NPU-based products, and BlueField, our system-on-a-chip solution.
+In addition to our InfiniBand and Ethernet NICs business, we have four growth engines which are Spectrum Ethernet switch, LinkX cables and transceivers, NPU-based products, and BlueField, our system-on-a-chip solution.

 Entering 2017, we expect to introduce our 200 gigabits and 400 gigabits per second products for InfiniBand and Ethernet, and the BlueField system-on-a-chip device, which will be enabling products for future data centers.
-We believe Mellanox remains a diversified growth company, Mellanox delivers the right products in the right place at the right time.
+We believe Mellanox remains a diversified growth company; Mellanox delivers the right products in the right place at the right time.

 Operator, we will now take, please, questions.